![]() |

 Section 121.20 Citizenship

-To be eligible for assistance, an individual shall be either a U.S. citizen or a non-citizen within specific categories and subject to specific restrictions as set forth below:
+To be eligible for assistance, an individual shall be either a U.S. citizen or a non-citizen within specific categories and subject to the following specific restrictions:

 a) Citizenship status – Persons born in the U.S. or in its possessions are U.S. citizens.
 Citizenship can also be acquired by naturalization through court proceedings or by certain persons born in a foreign country of U.S. citizen parents.